-New clients, opposing counsel and good portions of the free world regularly have difficulty with Mike Tadych’s surname.
+New clients, opposing counsel and many, many others regularly have difficulty pronouncing Mike Tadych’s surname.
 Shortly after meeting “Mr. Taditch” or “Mr. Tascisch,” however, they quickly come to know this multi-talented lawyer as “Mr. TODDY” — or, in view of his personable nature — simply as “Mike.”

-In addition to his litigation, First Amendment and professional licensing work, Mike enjoys representing the interests of creative individuals including authors, singers, journalists and artists.
-He is general counsel to the Watercolor Society of North Carolina and is a frequent speaker on areas of interest to creative individuals regarding business structure, intellectual property and transference of ownership.
+In addition to his litigation, Media and First Amendment and professional licensing work, Mike enjoys representing the interests of creative individuals including authors, singers, journalists and artists.
+He has served as general counsel to the Watercolor Society of North Carolina, The Justice Theater Project and is a frequent speaker on areas of interest to creative individuals regarding business structure, intellectual property and transference of ownership.

 A graduate of Indiana University, where he earned a degree in telecommunications, Mike has experience in television production, aerial video photography, graphic design, desktop publishing, editing corporate newsletters and public relations.
 At Case Western University’s law school, Mike served as coordinator of the school’s national moot court team.
 Mike’s professional activities include being the current chair of the Communications Committee of the North Carolina Bar Association and a six-year stint as the editor of The Wake Bar Flyer, the newsletter of the award-winning Wake County Bar Association.
 Mike served as president of The Springdale Area Recreation Club and has served on the Board of Directors for the Wake County Bar Association and chaired its Communications Committee.